zzonyo/trust-docs-test/source/index.html.md

 (4) For the same websocket connection, the incremental data version is incremented; if the version is not incremented, you need to re-subscribe and re-maintain the local full MBP data;

+### Q14: What's the difference between "funding_rate" and "realized_rate" in the response of linear-swap-api/v1/swap_historical_funding_rate interface?

+Generally, "funding_rate" is equal to "realized_rate".Only when the payment of funding fee will cause the liquidation of the user's position, the funding fee is under or not charged(And the fee is the actual funding fee:"realized_rate").The current funding rate:"funding_rate" remains unchanged.

 ## Order and Trade

 ### Q1: What is the USDT Margined Swap funding rate settlement cycle?
 Which interface can be used to check the status when the fund rate is settled?